gentics/changelog2html/README.md

 The changelog2html tool will iterate over these files and determine which git tag effectivly introduced each file.
 This way a release tag can automatically be linked to each file and thus a version can be assigned to each change.
 Using this information a swig template will be used to render the changelog.
 The changelog content must be markdown.
 A markdown parser will convert the content to html.

+The main advantage is that you avoid having conflicts since each change has its own change file.
+Additionally the changelog is decoupled from the SCM log and thus a enduser friendly changelog can be maintained.

 ### Workflow

 * Create and commit changelog file